gitkraken/gitkraken-client-docs/gitkraken-client/current.md

  - GitKraken Insights in Workspaces:
    - GitKraken Insights has been moved from the Pull Request page to its own Insights page.
    - Added a "Last updated date" timestamp.
    - Added a refresh button for an easier time updating Insights metrics.
  - Azure DevOps Workspaces:
   - Users may now create a manually managed Azure DevOps Workspace from a Workspace synced with an Azure Project.

 ### Improvements 🙌
+ - Git Executable:
- - Git Executable
+   - The Git Executable feature will now be enabled by default for all GitKraken Client users.
    - Added support for SSH commit signing while using the Git Executable.
 Commit signing will need to be configured in your gitconfig for now (via `gpg.format`, `user.signingKey`, and `gpg.ssh.allowedSignersFile`).
+Note that actions that do not currently use the Git Executable (like rebasing) will still use GPG for signing.
    - Added support for SSH strict host key checking.
  - Resize commit messages in the Commit Panel to see more (or less) of the message.
   - First select a commit in the graph to access the resize handle for the commit message in the Commit Panel.
  - Improved performance of `View all files` on large repositories.

 ### Bug Fixes 🐛
  - Pull request panel will once again auto-populate with the commit message when the pull request contains only one commit.